Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 SQL Dependency

 SqlDependency is used by NCache in case your database is SQL Server.
 You can specify a SqlDependency for any cached item when you're adding or updating it in the cache.
-SQL Server monitors the dataset for any additions, updates, or removals and notifies NCache through SQL Notifications almost immediately after database update.
+SQL Server monitors the dataset for any additions, updates, or removals and notifies NCache through SQL Notifications almost immediately after a database update.
 These are database notifications that get transformed into .NET events.

 SqlDependency can be either of the following: